Our Disclosure

 There has been no shortage of headlines around semiconductor stocks this year due to their importance in emerging technologies like AI.
 Truthfully, semiconductors are the brains of nearly every technology we use today.

-Most of these stocks trade on US exchanges but we have a couple of hidden gems for Canadian investors.
-Here are Canada’s 5 best semiconductor stocks for December 2023.
+Most of these stocks trade on US exchanges, but we have a couple of hidden gems for Canadian investors.
+Here are Canada’s 5 best semiconductor stocks for March 2025.

 1. POET Technologies Inc.

-POET Technologies is a Toronto-based semiconductor company that is one of the few chip producers in Canada.
-It has a novel technology that integrates photonics and electronics into a single wafer-level device.
+POET Technologies is a Toronto-based semiconductor company and one of the few chip producers in Canada.
+Its novel technology integrates photonics and electronics into a single wafer-level device.

 As of 2023, the company hasn’t had much in the way of annual revenues to report.
-After a brief pop during the pandemic, POET’s stock has been slightly lower over the past 52 weeks but has gained more than 16% year-to-date.
+After a brief pop during the pandemic, POET’s stock has been lower over the past 52 weeks.

 It might be a company to keep an eye on as the Canadian government has pledged to invest in building a more robust semiconductor industry in Canada.